ychan05/money-for-masterminds/docs/DesignDoc.md

 This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._

 In Money for Masterminds, users are divided between Helpers and Managers.

-Managers are supervillains who can create a Cupboard and fill it with a list of Needs that they want to get funded by Helpers.
+Managers are super villains who can create a Cupboard and fill it with a list of Needs that they want to get funded by Helpers.
 Managers can edit the contents of their Cupboard as much as they want: they can add new Needs, delete old Needs, edit Needs, or update Needs.
+Managers can also create and edit riddles to secure the page on the log-in process.

-Helpers are users that want to fund Managers/supervillains, which they can do by exploring a Cupboard and purchasing any Needs that they want.
+Helpers are users that want to fund Managers/super villains, which they can do by exploring a Cupboard and purchasing any Needs that they want.
 Helpers have access to their own Funding Basket, which they can use to checkout any Needs they've added from a Cupboard and officially fund those Needs.
 Helpers have the ability to add Needs to their Funding Basket, remove Needs from their basket, edit the quantity of a Need in their basket, and checkout those Needs once they're done shopping for Needs.
-Helpers can also search for specific Needs in villains' Cupboards, as well as choose from a list of popular or highly requested Needs.
+Helpers can also search for specific Needs in the villain's Cupboard, as well as choose from a list of popular or highly requested Needs.

 Money for Masterminds also has a thorough authentication procedure so that all users can log into their accounts with a username, password, and a successfully solved riddle prompted to the user on the log-in page.
 There is also a log-out functionality so that users can exit their account after signing in.

 ### Definition of MVP

 A manager user is able to log in to the web app through the `admin` username.
 They are then able to add, remove, and edit needs in their cupboard as well as search for individual needs.
 A helper user is able to sign up with and login to a unique username.
 They are able to search for needs and add and remove them from their funding basket.

 ### MVP Features
->  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._

 EPICS
  - Authenticator: As a user I want to sign/log in so that I can access the site.